10 Best Dog Breeds for Running

 They may do just as well running alongside your bicycle as running next to you as you jog.
 Despite their extremely high energy level, they are very trainable, which means that you will easily be able to teach your GSP to have good manners on the run and stay next to you.

-Standard Poodles have an undeserved reputation as prissy dogs, but in fact, this breed is all dog and has plenty of energy to keep up with you on a run.
+Standard Poodles have an undeserved reputation as prissy dogs, but in fact, this breed is all dog and has plenty of energy to keep up with you on the run.
 As an added benefit, these incredibly intelligent dogs can be trained to show excellent manners on the run so you won't have to worry about being tripped up or pulled along by your Standard Poodle.
+A well-trained Poodle will be able to run off-leash with you on the trails.

 If you suffer from allergies, this is likely to be the best running companion for you, since they have a nearly hypoallergenic coat.
 However, you will need to pay for grooming or spend time clipping your Standard Poodle's coat regularly.